 Does a Swimming Pool Increase the Property Value of Your Home?

-After you've invested all that money into putting in your swimming pool, you might think that this makes your property more valuable, however, this is not necessarily so.
-The general consensus is that a pool may increase your real estate value by approximately 7 percent.
-If we anticipate the cost of the pool conservatively being at 10-15 percent of the value of your home, you will always spend more on the pool, than you will get back in real estate value.
+After you've invested all that money into putting in your swimming pool, you might think that this makes your property more valuable.
+However, this is not necessarily so.
+The general consensus is that a pool may increase your real estate value by approximately 7%.
+If we anticipate the pool's cost conservatively being at 10% to 15% of the value of your home, you will always spend more on the pool than you will get back in real estate value.
 Having a discussion with a real estate professional will help you understand precisely how your value is impacted based on your location.

 - Does the pool fit in well for the location?
-For example, a pool in an area where the temperatures are very high for many months may make the property very appealing, whereas a pool in an area where you can only get a few months use may not be as valuable to a buyer.
+For example, a pool in an area where the temperatures are very high for many months may make the property very appealing.
+In contrast, a pool in an area where you can only get a few months use may not be as valuable to a buyer.

-Sometimes people prefer to install or build their own pool so it may even be an advantage to have the space for a pool, and advertise that you have room to build a pool when you sell, instead of trying to design something for an unknown buyer who may not even come along wanting that pool.
+Sometimes people prefer to install or build their own pool so it can be an advantage to have space for a pool and advertise that you have room to build a pool, instead of trying to design something for an unknown buyer.

 Having a pool can be a wonderful asset for you and your family.
-When evaluating the costs, it is best to consider if it will add value to your life.
-If you are only installing a pool for the increased real estate value potential, the costs you pay for installation and maintenance, as well as the inconvenience and time frame it will take to build the pool over a few months of construction may not be worth it in the long run.
-You may be better off considering these other ways to increase the value of your home like: upgrading your electrical, plumbing, redoing your roof, turning your home into a smart home, or into a more energy efficient home to get your home ready for potential buyers instead of resorting to building a pool to increase real estate value.
+When evaluating the costs, it is best to consider if having a pool will add value to your life.
+If you are only installing a pool for the increased real estate value potential, the costs you pay for installation and maintenance, as well as the inconvenience and time frame it will take to build the pool over a few months of construction, may not be worth it.
+You may be better off considering other ways to increase the value of your home, like upgrading your electrical wiring, plumbing system, redoing your roof, or turning your home into a more energy-efficient home to get ready for potential buyers instead of resorting to building a pool to increase real estate value.